system32unknown/FNF-BabyShark/README.md

 # Customization:

-if you wish to disable things like *Lua Scripts* or *Video Cutscenes*, you can read over to `Project.xml` inside `Project.xml`, you will find several variables to customize Psych Engine to your liking to start you off, disabling Videos should be simple, simply Delete the line `"VIDEOS_ALLOWED"` or comment it out by wrapping the line in XML-like comments, like this `<!-- YOUR_LINE_HERE -->` same goes for *Lua Scripts*, comment out or delete the line with `LUA_ALLOWED`, this and other customization options are all available within the `Project.xml` file
+if you wish to disable things like *Video Cutscenes*, you can read over to `Project.xml` inside `Project.xml`, you will find several variables to customize Psych Engine to your liking to start you off, disabling Videos should be simple, simply Delete the line `"VIDEOS_ALLOWED"` or comment it out by wrapping the line in XML-like comments, like this `<!-- YOUR_LINE_HERE -->`

 # Credits: